-- o Report to the DSL within 2hrs. - o In the absence of the DSL report the matter to the Director of College within 2hrs if you believe the college may need to take some action. - If you believe some action may be needed and the DSL cannot be contacted report to any other senior manager. - o Complete a Safeguarding event on DatabridgeMIS. - The form must be submitted within 24 hours and will be picked up by the DSL. - o Pass any notes or other record made of the disclosure to the DSL.
+- Report to the DSL within 2hrs. - In the absence of DSL report the matter to a Safeguarding Team member within 2hrs if you believe the college may need to take some action. - o If you believe action is needed and the DSL is not available report to Safeguarding Team member. - Complete a Safeguarding event on DatabridgeMIS. - The form must be submitted within 24 hours and will be picked up by the DSL. - Pass any notes or other record made of the disclosure to the DSL.